 If you want your celebration to last even longer, try a full set of gel or acrylic nails!
 With this option, you can also extend the length of your nails for an extra-glam look.

-Every winter, the cold air brings cracked skin, brittle nails, and dry cuticles.
+Every season brings stress to our skin, nails and cuticles.
 Check-in on your nail health with a manicure or pedicure.
 Our hot towel wraps and hydrating massages will help skin absorb even more moisture and stay soft for days.

 Sarah Burns is an Advanced Nail Technician at Cole’s Salon in Burnsville.